Hamiltonian Monte Carlo Without Detailed Balance: Introduction

 Sampling from the described distribution is typically the bottleneck when working with these probabilistic models.
 Sampling is commonly required when training a probabilistic model, when evaluating the model's performance, when performing inference, and when taking expectations \cite{MacKay2003a}.
 Therefore, work {that} improves sampling is fundamentally important.

 The most common way to guarantee that a sampling algorithm converges to the correct distribution is via a concept known as detailed balance.
 Sampling algorithms based on detailed balance are powerful because they allow samples from any target distribution to be generated from almost any proposal distribution, using for instance Metropolis-Hastings acceptance criteria \cite{Hastings:1970p13277}.
 However, detailed balance also suffers from a critical flaw.
 By definition forward and reverse transitions occur with equal probability under detailed balance, and samplers that obey detailed balance go backwards exactly as often as they go forwards.
-The state space is thus explored via a random walk over distances longer than those traversed by a single draw from the proposal distribution.
-A random walk only travels a distance $dN^\frac{1}{2}$ in $N$ steps, where $d$ is the characteristic step length.
+The state space is thus explored via a random walk over distances longer than those traversed by a single draw from the proposal distribution, and the number of steps to traverse the state is quadratic in the size of the state space.
 Samplers that violate detailed balance can mix more rapidly \cite{diaconis2000analysis,chen1999lifting,sun2010improving,suwa2010markov,turitsyn2011irreversible,Ichiki2013,hukushima2013irreversible,ohzeki2013acceleration,kondo2013enhanced,bierkens2014non}.

 The current state-of-the-art sampling algorithm for probability distributions with continuous state spaces is Hamiltonian Monte Carlo (HMC) \cite{Duane1987,Neal:HMC}.
 By extending the state space to include auxiliary momentum variables, and then using Hamiltonian dynamics to traverse long iso-probability contours in this extended state space, HMC is able to move long distances in state space in a single update step.
 However, HMC still relies on detailed balance to accept or reject steps, and as a result still behaves like a random walk -- just a random walk with a longer step length.
 Previous attempts to address this have combined multiple Markov steps that individually satisfy detailed balance into a composite step that does not \cite{Horowitz1991a}, with limited success \cite{Kennedy1991}.